jmviz/experiencer/README.md

 # experiencer

-Two audio mixers and one video mixer, with basic controls.
+Simultaneously play music, spoken word, and video or images.

 TODO:
 * Metadata
-* Images
-* Styling
-* Settings
+* Filter button

 To run it on a local server, enter experiencer directory, then, with python 3 installed: